nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 = I have activated Ad Inserter.
 How can I use it? =

 1. After activation, click "Settings / Ad Inserter" to access the settings page
-2. Put ad (or any other HTML/Javascript/PHP) code into the ad box
+2. Put ad (or any other HTML/Javascript/PHP) code into the code window
 3. Set automatic insertion option (for example: Before Post)
 4. Enable at least one page type (for example: Posts, some insertion options don't work on all page types)
 5. Save settings